Approximating fixed size quantum correlations in polynomial time: Constrained separability problems

+with the convention that for $m=0$ the conditioning on $z_1^0$ is void and the expectation is trivial.
+In the remainder we keep the measurement on the first $m$ systems only, i.e., we work with the POVM elements $M^{z_1^m}_{B_1^m}$ of $\mathcal{M}^{\otimes m}$, and undo the measurement on the $(m+1)$-st system at the price of the corresponding distortion factor.
+By convexity, we have

-where the measurement distortions can be bounded by \autoref{eqn:measurement_distortion_AB} or \autoref{eqn:measurement_distortion_A} for informationally-complete measurement mapping $\rho_{AB_{m+1}}$ to $\rho_{AZ_{m+1}}$.
-Next, we show, that the candidate state $\sum_{z_1^m}p(z_1^m)\,\rho_{A\vert z_1^m}\otimes\rho_{B_{m+1}\vert z_1^m}$ satisfies the new constraints.
-In short, all maps defined in \autoref{eqn:deFinetti_constraints_appendix} commute with the measurement map on $B_1^m$, and Bob’s operations are symmetric w.r.t.\ the subsystems on which they act.
+where the measurement distortions can be bounded by \autoref{eqn:measurement_distortion_AB} or \autoref{eqn:measurement_distortion_A} for the informationally complete measurement mapping $\rho_{AB_{m+1}}$ to $\rho_{AZ_{m+1}}$.
+Next, we show that the candidate state $\sum_{z_1^m}p(z_1^m)\,\rho_{A\vert z_1^m}\otimes\rho_{B_{m+1}\vert z_1^m}$ satisfies the new constraints.
+In short, all maps in \autoref{eqn:deFinetti_constraints_appendix} act on systems disjoint from $B_1^m$ and hence commute with the measurement, and the constraint on Bob's $n$-th subsystem transfers to the $(m+1)$-st by permutation invariance.
 Subsequently, let $\frac{1}{N}$ denote the corresponding normalization factor of the post measurement state.
 Thus,

 and